adobe/htl-spec/SPECIFICATION.md

 * **Attribute value:** required; the path to include.
 * **Attribute identifier:** none.

 Includes a rendered resource from the same server, using an absolute or relative path.
+An implementation should create a new request context when retrieving the output.

+> Note: this is comparable to a `<jsp:include page="" />`.

 ```html
 <section data-sly-resource="./path"></section>